One of the most beloved holiday activities in NYC is seeing the festive department store window displays.

 After Macy’s began decorating its windows over a century ago, the other big department stores shortly followed and today New York City has numerous holiday window displays - each special in its own way.

-Read more about New York City’s Christmas windows and our pay-what-you-like New York Holiday Lights Tour.
+Read more about New York City’s Christmas windows and our New York Holiday Lights Tour.